cisocrgroup/pocoweb/frontend/public_html/doc.md

 can use an additional leading `\\` to escape the special interpretation of the sequence: `\\\\u017f`.

+If you are editing a line, you can hit the _Enter_ key to correct the current line.
+You can use the _Up_ and _Down_ arrow keys to navigate to the previous or next line.

 You can click on the __Show line image__ button to see an overview over the whole line's page image.
 On the bottom of the view there is a button __Set whole page as corrected__ to correct all lines on the